aleskucera/Czechlight-SDN/README.md

 net = Network()
 ```

-Then the devices can be added to the network using the `add_device` method.
-Before we add the devices though, we need to
+Devices can then be added to the network using the `add_device` method.
+Before adding devices, it's important to
-specify the channels that are currently used by the devices.
-This is done by the `Channel` class:
+define the channels currently in use by these devices.
+The `Channel` class facilitates this process:

 ```python
 from src.channel import Channel